pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 # Style Checker

 Style Checker is a re-purposed package for the text editor Atom.
-It is used for flagging style errors in documents as prescribed in the [Word and Phrase List](https://docs.google.com/spreadsheets/d/1hkadtxR1hY57kK7h5HN4ITHLJleZixCDH_RJPUpNq_A/edit#gid=0).
+It is used for flagging style errors described in the [Word and Phrase List](https://docs.google.com/spreadsheets/d/1hkadtxR1hY57kK7h5HN4ITHLJleZixCDH_RJPUpNq_A/edit#gid=0).

 ## Prerequisite